ChelmsfordMakerspace/chelmsfordmakerspace.github.com/members/skylonrow/index.md

 #Ben Orrin (SkylonRow)

 ##About
-Hello, I'm Ben and I am the Founder of the Chelmsford Makerspace :)
+Hello, I'm <a href="http://skylonrow.co.uk/about/">Ben Orrin</a> and I am the Founder of the Chelmsford Makerspace :)

 ##Contact
 Twitter: [@SkylonRow](http://www.twitter.com/skylonrow)